gauravBINdas/SpringLearning/README.md

 <ins>Features:</ins><br/>
   1. Adaptibility to changing database environment<br/>
-  2. Support various database without any major modification<br/>
+  2. Support various databases without any major modification<br/>
   3. Provide restricted access of data to users<br/>
   4. Ability to perform any SQL Query of your own choice<br/>
   5. Design based on Layered Architecture<br/>